Infertility and sub-fertility

 How we asses infertility

 We advise you seek medical help if you are unable to achieve pregnancy within a year of unprotected intercourse.
-If there is a known problem such as irregular or absent periods, pelvic issues, sexually transmitted infections (PID), endometriosis, or male, sperm and testicular problems, seek help sooner.
+Seek help sooner if there's a known problem such as:

-We will carry out tests to help identify any problems and advise you on how to improve your chances of conception, or what treatment is best.
+We'll carry out tests to help identify any problems and advise you on how to improve your chances of conception, or what treatment is best.
+Tests include:

 - a sperm test